 To identify adrenal distress, we need to look at the cortisol level not just in the morning, but throughout the day, to see how they have been affected.
 We can do this by measuring cortisol in the saliva at four different times of day – upon waking, midday, evening, and bedtime.
 Then we can create a curve showing how your cortisol level changes throughout the day and compare that to optimal levels.

-Test it: Four timed saliva samples—upon waking, midday, evening and bedtime.
+Test it: Four timed saliva or urine samples—upon waking, midday, evening and bedtime.

 Adrenaline (also known as norepinephrine and epinephrine)